 Winter cam wreak havoc on the skin.
-Cold temperatures, frigid wind and the dry air from heaters are some of the main culprits to can lead to skin that’s dry, rough, red and irritated.
+Cold temperatures, frigid wind and the dry air from heaters are some of the main culprits leading to skin that’s dry, rough, red and irritated.

 When it’s less than hospitable outside, it’s actually a great opportunity to give your skin some much-needed attention.
 Use these tips and tricks to get your skin glowing before the spring thaw begins.